Logan1x/Logan1x.github.io/README.md

 - Chirag Jain([@chiraag_jain](https://github.com/chiraag_jain))
 - Ashish Bardhan([@AshBardhan](https://github.com/AshBardhan))

-//Please refer to some images/screenshots and development stack to provide a better overview of your project.
+//Please refer to some images/screenshots and development stack to provide a better overview of your contribution.